asheeshcric/blog/_posts/2020-04-07-cnns-with-squeeze-and-excitation-blocks.md

-In order to reduce model complexity and make sure that the model generalizes well, we parameterise the gating mechanism by forming a bottleneck with two fully-connected (FC) layers around the non-linearity, i.e. a dimensionality-reduction layer with reduction ration $$\gamma$$, a RELU, and then a dimensionality-increasing layer returning to the channel dimension of the transformation output $$\textbf{U}$$.
+In order to reduce model complexity and make sure that the model generalizes well, we parameterise the gating mechanism by forming a bottleneck with two fully-connected (FC) layers around the non-linearity, i.e. a dimensionality-reduction layer with reduction ratio $$\gamma$$, a RELU, and then a dimensionality-increasing layer returning to the channel dimension of the transformation output $$\textbf{U}$$.
 The final output of the block is obtained by rescaling $$\textbf{F}$$ with the activation **s**: